 entrepreneurs are buried at the

 Union Cemetery.
 Below are two with

 more to be added in the near future.

 and Seneca Tonic and Santorine Worm Syrup.
-On the right is town pharmacist Charles Commings
+On the left is town pharmacist Charles Commings and

 |Pottsville Republican of October 22, 1921

 POS of A UNVEILS MONUMENT TO H. J. STAGER AT SCHUYLKILL HAVEN

 Prominent officers of the National and State Camps of the P.O.S. of A. from every section of the state, gathered at

 Schuylkill Haven this afternoon at two o’clock, for the purpose of paying tribute to the memory of Henry J. Stager,